Lightbox Image

 Sowing the Seeds for a Healthier Life

-The Greenhouse Project is truly a local resource, not only for buying plants, but also for learning how to get started with healthy living in the first place.
-Education has always been at the heart of the organization, and they continue to expand their programs on gardening and nutrition.
-A teaching garden outside the greenhouse provides a space for horticulture classes, while a monthly program called Empowered Eating guides people through the basics of plant-based diets.
-This year, The Greenhouse Project also plans on installing a demo kitchen to create a true garden-to-table experience.
+The Greenhouse Project is more than a place to buy plants—it’s a local resource for learning how to lead a healthier life.
+Education is at the heart of their mission, and they continue to expand their programs on gardening and nutrition.
+Their teaching garden outside the greenhouse is an active space for horticulture classes, while Empowered Eating introduces people to the basics of plant-based diets.

 Get Your Hands Dirty